How to Plan a San Juan Mountains Elopement (Updated for 2026)

 Ridgway- $$

-Ridgway is a little more affordable, but a little farther from most of the locations in Ouray and Telluride.
-This is a good option if you’d like somewhere quieter and less touristy than Ouray, but still want to be close to the locations in the Ouray area.
+Ridgway is a little more affordable, and a good option if you’re looking to elope in Ouray or some areas near Telluride.
+This is a good option for couples who would like somewhere quieter and less touristy than Ouray, but still want to be close to the locations in the Ouray area.

 Dunton doesn’t have too much in the town itself except for Dunton Hot Springs, which is a beautiful place to stay as well as a stunning wedding venue.
-Rooms there give you your own personal hot springs in the room.
-Dunton is also home to Colorado’s only geyser, which is a fun little thing to check out if you’re in town.
+Rooms there give you your own personal hot springs in the room, which is so unique and fun for a really special elopement day.
+Dunton is also home to a small waterfall and Colorado’s only geyser, which is a fun little thing to check out if you’re in town.

 Lake City- $$-$$$

 Lake City is a quaint town that still hasn’t been overrun with tourists, but likely won’t stay that way forever.
-Lake City has more affordable accommodations and is closer to Silverton than anywhere else.
-I wouldn’t stay here if you want to elope in Ouray or Telluride as the driving time will take too long to get to.
-If you’re eyeing places closer to Silverton, Lake City is another good option for accommodation in the area.
+Lake City has more affordable accommodations.
+I wouldn’t stay here if you want to elope somewhere near Ouray, Silverton, or Telluride as the driving time will take too long to get to- Lake City is the most remote town of all the mountain towns in the San Juans.
+There’s less locations to elope in, as there’s less hiking or Jeeping trails, but there are a few off-roading trails you can take up into the mountains.

 Best Time Of Year To Elope In The San Juans